If you want to send Cortex XDR notifications to a Syslog receiver, you can set up log forwarding to the receiver.

 To send Cortex XDR notifications to your Syslog server, you need to first define the settings for the Syslog server.
+Once this is completed, you can then configure notification forwarding.

 Before you define the Syslog settings, enable access to the following Cortex XDR IP addresses for your deployment region in your firewall configurations: